-Carl and Herman from Yin Yang Yo, with Carl's magic and strategy being contrasted by Herman's muscle and brute force.
+Carl and Herman, with Carl's magic and strategy being contrasted by Herman's muscle and brute force.
 "Dojo Alone" showed that, if they ever worked together, they'd be unstoppable, but they can't stand each other.

 Yin and Yang coping with each others' differences is quite a major part of the series.
 While Yin is studious, feminine, and a magic user, Yang is rather idiotic, rough, and prefers to use might over magic.

 Danny and Jazz in Danny Phantom.
 Danny is insecure, rash and powerful, while Jazz is book-smart, confident and collected.

 Mako and Bolin grew up on the streets, but while Mako is a broody, dark, Troubled, but Cute firebender devoted to winning the probending league and protecting his little brother; the other's a boisterous, fun-loving, earthbending lady's man.

 Tenzin has this relationship with his siblings Kya and Bumi.
 When they were children Tenzin was very serious while his siblings were rather rambunctious.
 In the present we've seen that Tenzin is serious (usually), bald, and monk-like while Bumi is "a wild man" in the armed forces of the United Republic with a head full of anime hair; meanwhile Kya is unmarried and traveled all over the world to "find herself" (which Tenzin saw as abandoning her family) while Tenzin settled down and had a large family.
 Tenzin and Kya are benders with a spiritual/healing, while Bumi is a Bad Ass Normal military man/walking disaster area.